griffithlab/genviz.org/_posts/0001-07-01-ProteinPaint.md

 * Mouse over the gene diagram to view details on individual domains and amino acid positions.
 * Select specific variants to learn more about what diseases they occur in.
 For example, load *ERBB2* and the COSMIC data track.
 Two of the most common mutations are **S310F** and **L755S**.
 Select both of these.
 Which is more common in breast cancer?
 Use the `List` option to learn more about individual variant observations.

+{% include figure.html image="/assets/proteinpaint/proteinpaint7.png" width="1200" %}

 * Use the Microarray and RNA-seq expression tracks (if missing, these appear as <em>e</em> in the track list) to determine what kind of childhood tumors tend to have high *ERBB2* expression.

+{% include figure.html image="/assets/proteinpaint/proteinpaint8.png" width="1200" %}

+* Note the use of two overlaid plots to display the RNA-seq expression values.
+Individual points are plotted as an [empirical distribution function](https://en.wikipedia.org/wiki/Empirical_distribution_function) (EDF).
+The distribution is also summarized using a [box plot](https://en.wikipedia.org/wiki/Box_plot).
+How does one interpret an EDF?
+What are the features of a Box Plot?

 ### Importing custom data